spatie/wordpress-mailcoach/README.md

 This plugin allows you to embed forms on your WordPress website.
 This can be done on specific pages of your website using a shortcode, providing a seamless and user-friendly experience for your visitors.

 ## Documentation

 You can find the documentation on [https://spatie.be/docs/wordpress-mailcoach](https://spatie.be/docs/wordpress-mailcoach).

+**Please note that this plugin is no longer supported.** You’re still welcome to use it, but please be aware that it’s now self-managed and no longer maintained by our team.

 ## Support us